(Uploading FAQ’s scroll to the bottom)

 What specific competitions exist?

 These specific competitions are traditionally defined along Interest Division lines, and the Festival Committee basically follows the patterns set in the past by the Division activities.
-The faculty competitions are: Audio, Documentary, Interactive Multimedia, Video, Scriptwriting, and News.
-Student Competitions are in: Audio, Documentary, Interactive Multimedia, Video, Script wring, and News, and 2-Year Small Colleges.
+The faculty competitions are: Audio, Documentary, Interactive Multimedia, Film & Video, Scriptwriting, and News.
+Student Competitions are in: Audio, Documentary, Interactive Multimedia, Film & Video, Scriptwriting, and News, and 2-Year Colleges.

 Can you give some examples of what’s appropriate within these competitions?